officialisaaczhang/PDC_Identifier_Generator_V2/README.md

    - The only time controllers need to click on the tracker to change status is when the readback from pilot is correct, thus, changing the color from Amber to Green.

-   - Due to limitation of ES, controller who logs on to a new position (especially a lower position) needs to sync codes and status manually.
+   **- Due to limitation of ES, controller who logs on to a new position (especially a lower position) needs to sync codes and status manually.
 This can be done by sending a private message to another controller.
 The message should be as follows:

-     "syncPDC"
+     **"syncPDC"

   Any feedback is welcomed.